 Did you know?
 The quality of image-based subtitles is generally higher and these subtitles allow a very high degree of formatting flexibility, so they are recommended for DCP cinema screenings and some DVDs.
 Text-based subtitles are simpler to turn on and off, lighter to transfer and can be imported directly on many online players such as YouTube and Vimeo, therefore they are recommended for on-line viewing and some DVDs.

-For a start, we will need to know the duration of the film you want to subtitle, the language it is in now and the language(s) you need it subtitled into.
+To get started, we will need to know the duration of the film you want to subtitle, the language it is in now and the language(s) you need it subtitled into.
 Don’t forget to mention if you need a specific language variant, for example Swiss German or Brazilian Portuguese.

-If you have a trailer, website or excerpt of the film on-line, please send us the links so we can check them out!
+If you have a trailer, website or excerpt of the film on-line, please send us the links so we can check them out.